majze/PyScripts/README.md

 ## moveFilesUpOneLevel.py
 This script moves all contents of subdirectories up to their parent directory. <br>
 For example, ~/someDir/folder1 , ~/someDir/folder2 , ... , ~/someDir/folderN , and all of the contents of the sub directories brought up to ~/someDir/ <br>
+This script is nonrecursive, but can be modified to handle additional levels of directories.
+Be careful when moving all files and folders up if there are any files that share the same name.

 #### Starting file structure
 ![moveUp1] &nbsp; ![moveUp2]